You have access to important clues about your health right at the tips of your fingers.

 Only about 1 percent of all melanomas in Caucasians occur in the nail, but if you’re African-American, 20 percent of melanomas start there, Rich said.

 “In more advanced cases, it can spread on to the cuticle area or the skin around the nail.
 That’s an ominous sign — it’s means it’s growing and spreading,” she noted.

-Hormones and certain medications can also make pigmented bands in the nails, but be especially watchful for a brown or dark stripe that goes from the cuticle out to the free edge of the nail, especially one that’s getting wider.
+Hormones and certain medications can also make pigmented bands in the nails, but be especially watchful for nail cancer symptoms, such as a brown or dark stripe that goes from the cuticle out to the free edge of the nail, especially one that’s getting wider.

 Course of action: Get any brown pigmentation on your nail checked out by a dermatologist.

 This common problem can happen because of an issue with your diet or the chemicals your hands are exposed to.

 Nails are formed in the nail matrix, the root of the nail.
 If you are malnourished or lack certain nutrients, your body doesn’t have the material to make good nails, Rich said.
 That's why people with eating disorders can notice problems with nails.
 Brittle nails can also indicate iron-deficiency anemia or thyroid diseases.

 Remember: Nails are made of keratin, a protein.
 A common myth is that calcium plays a role.

 “I see this all the time.
 People come in and say, ‘I’m taking a lot of calcium so my nails should be strong,’” Rich noted.
 “Calcium makes bones strong, but doesn’t have anything to do with making nails strong.”

 If your body has the material to create the perfect nails, harsh chemicals can still break them down as they grow.
 Think of nails as a brick wall: the chemicals can remove the mortar that holds the bricks together, Rich said.
 That can include detergent water and nail polish remover.